killercup/scribbles/_posts/2017-01-29-cargo-giftwrap.md

 ## cargo-giftwrap

-My idea is this: A new `cargo giftwrap` subcommand that automatically tries to ensure the Rust library it is executed in is top-notch, i.e.:
+My idea is this: A new `cargo giftwrap`[^naming] subcommand that automatically tries to ensure the Rust library it is executed in is top-notch, i.e.:

 - `Cargo.toml` has
 	- well-formatted authors